 | Large | $49.99 | 300 pages | $0.17 |

-Supported notation & best practices for PDF Import
+Supported notation and best practices

 What works best

-✅ Is well-scanned or digitally exported (high resolution, straight pages)
+✅ Is well scanned or digitally exported (high resolution, straight pages)

 ✅ Contains one score per file